-Who is This Guide Intended for?
-3

-Long-Term Care and Community-based Services in Ontario 4

-Home and Community Care 5

-Legislation 5

-Seniors Services and Long-Term Care 6

-Overview 7

-SSLTC Philosophy 9

-Our Programs and Services 13

-Our Residents and Clients 14

-Interprofessional Team 15

-Orientation Topics 19

-Abuse, Neglect, Mandatory Reporting & Whistle-Blowing 20

-Residents' Bill of Rights 24

-No Reprisal 27

-Dementia, Cognitive Impairment and Responsive Behaviours 28

-Infection Prevention & Control (IPAC) and Outbreak Management 29

-Emergency Procedures 35

-Appendix A - Declaration of Completion and Understanding 38

-Appendix B - City of Toronto Seniors Services and Long-Term Care (SSLTC) Declaration and Pledge of Privacy and Confidentiality Contracted Service Providers 40

-Appendix C - Infection Prevention and Control for COVID-19

-Who is This Guide Intended for?
+Table of Contents 2

+Who is this Guide intended for?
+4

+Long-Term Care and Community-based Services in Ontario 5

+Home and Community Care 6

+Legislation 6

+Seniors Services and Long-Term Care 7

+Overview 8

+Mission 8

+Vision 8

+Strategic Priorities 8

+Values 9

+Compassion 9

+Accountability 9

+Respect 9

+Excellence 10

+SSLTC Philosophy 10

+A New Model of Care within SSLTC: CareTO 11

+Our Programs and Services 14

+Long-Term Care Homes 14

+Community-Based Programs 14

+Seniors Services 15

+Our Residents and Clients 15

+Long-Term Care Resident Profile 15

+Community Based Programs 15

+Interprofessional Team 16

+Administrative Services 17

+Building Services 17

+Food & Nutrition Services 17

+Medical Services 17

+Nursing 17

+Resident Services

+Volunteer Services17

+Orientation Topics

+Abuse, Neglect, Mandatory Reporting & Whistle-Blowing

+Abuse

+Neglect22

+Prevention of Abuse and Neglect: Duty to Protect22

+Mandatory Reporting24

+Whistle-blowing Protection

+Who is a Whistle Blower?25

+Residents' Bill of Rights

+No Reprisal

+Dementia, Cognitive Impairment and Responsive Behaviours

+Emergency Procedures

+Code Red

+Smoking

+Contractor Sign in/Log Book32

+Eye Wash Station/Bottles32

+Lock Out/Tag Out32

+Workplace Hazardous Materials Information System (WHMIS)

+Infection Prevention & Control (IPAC) and Outbreak Management

+Modes of Transmission

+Chain of Transmission

+Hand Hygiene

+Outbreaks

+Cleaning and Disinfection

+Infection Prevention and Control for COVID-19

+Appendix A - Declaration of Completion and Understanding Seniors Services and Long-Term Care (SSLTC) Contracted Service Providers Orientation Guide 61

+Appendix B - City of Toronto Seniors Services and Long-Term Care (SSLTC) Declaration and Pledge of Privacy and Confidentiality Contracted Service Providers

+Who is this Guide intended for?

 This document serves to provide an orientation and introduction to Seniors Services and Long-Term Care.
 It is an overview of the services we provide and those we care for.
-It also contains critical information related to long-term care in Ontario and key areas such as health and safety, infection prevention and control and resident/client considerations.
+It also contains critical information related to long-term care in Ontario and key areas such as health and safety, infection prevention and control, and resident/client considerations.

-The guide is meant for contracted service providers that deliver a variety of direct resident care and services in City of Toronto long-term care homes.
+The guide is meant for contracted service providers that deliver a variety of resident care and services in City of Toronto long-term care homes.
 These contracted services include:

-- Spiritual and Religious Care (Coordinators, Spiritual and Religious Care) - Physiotherapy (Physiotherapists (PT), Physiotherapy Assistants (PTA)) - Occupational Therapy (Occupational Therapists (OT)) - Music Therapy (Music Therapists) - Art Therapy (Art Therapists)
+- Spiritual and Religious Care (Coordinators, Spiritual and Religious Care) - Physiotherapy (Physiotherapists (PT), Physiotherapy Assistants (PTA)) - Occupational Therapy (Occupational Therapists (OT)) - Music Therapy (Music Therapists) - Art Therapy (Art Therapists) - Pharmacy services provider

-The guide is also meant for individuals who deliver a variety of building service-related contracted services.
+The guide is also meant for individuals who deliver a variety of building-related contracted services.

-It is expected that organizations providing any of the contracted services above will give a copy of the guide, including the Declaration of Completion and Understanding form (Appendix A) and the Declaration and Pledge of Privacy and Confidentiality (Appendix B), to anyone they employ or contract to provide these services in City of Toronto long-term care homes.
+It is expected that organizations providing any of the contracted services above will give a copy of the guide, including the Declaration of Completion and Understanding form (Appendix A) and the Declaration and Pledge of Privacy and Confidentiality (Appendix B), to anyone they employ or contract to provide these services in City of Toronto longterm care homes.

 Individual contractors are expected to review the guide as well as print and sign the two declaration forms.

-Upon the first visit to one of our long-term care homes, the contractors is to give the two signed declaration forms to the Manager, Resident Services or Manager/Supervisor, Building Services who will keep these forms on file at the long-term care home.
+For contracted services that report to the home's Manager, Resident Services, upon the first visit to one of our long-term care homes, contractors are to give the two signed declaration forms to the Manager, Resident Services,